iturdikulov/nvim/README.md

 ## Why?

 I found myself spending too much time configuring and context-switching between different tools.

-I wanted a single, cohesive environment that could handle everything from writing code to debugging, testing.
-While there are many great Neovim distributions, I wanted something that was tailored to my specific needs and preferences.
+I want to use fast and highly personalized development environment (PDE).
+This configuration is result of my journey to create it.
+I think it's 3 or 4 iteration.

-This configuration is the result of that effort.
-It's a highly customized setup that integrates some of the best Neovim plugins available, with a focus on:
+So it's a highly customized setup that integrates some of the best Neovim plugins available, with a focus on:

 - **Efficient Workflow:** Fast fuzzy finding with Telescope, easy file navigation with Harpoon, and a streamlined UI with a custom statusline and